Cubified/ntwm/README.md

 - Fix some dialogs not taking focus (chromium)
 - Fix GTK dialogs not centering
 - Add Mod+left/right keybinds to change focus without the mouse
+- Add DIALOG_RATIO directive in config.h, allow for changes to the size of a dialog on the screen

 ### v1.1.1